Child development at 6-8 years: what’s happening

 Playing and learning

 Friendships can also be challenging because friends can sometimes be bossy or cranky.
-Sometimes they might even leave your child out.
+Sometimes friends might even leave your child out.
 Most of your child’s relationships will be positive, but keep an eye out for signs of bullying.

 Your child might also start to play more with children of the same gender.